notsaizino/Latop.sys/README.md

 - Conditions: Identical software load, background processes, and test length

 ### 📊 Results Overview (Revised)
 *Note: Tests were conducted in a virtualized environment, which may result in higher baseline latency values.
-The measured improvements reflect the driver’s optimizations based on fitted functions derived from peak data of each 40-50 ms period.*
+The measured improvements reflect the driver’s optimizations based on fitted functions derived from peak data of each 40-50 ms period.
+Furthermore, the tests were conducted using an auto-key presser, which clicked the "a" key once every 25ms.*

 | Metric                 | Without Driver | With Driver   | Improvement         |
 |-------------------------|----------------|---------------|---------------------|